Deborah Glotzer showed up for her recent from Boston to Seattle. Her Delta Air Lines flight crew didn’t.

-“We were informed by the gate crew that the reason for the cancellation was that the flight crew did not report for the flight,” she says.
+“Airport staff informed us that the reason for the cancellation was that the Delta Air Lines flight crew did not report for duty,” she says.
 “They were not reachable through any method of contact.”

 “After several more delays, the flight was canceled,” she says.
-“I consider these circumstances a dereliction of duty, and thus Delta’s responsibilities toward booked passengers differ from those in which flights are canceled due to issues related to weather or mechanical difficulty.”
+“I consider these circumstances a dereliction of duty.
+Thus Delta’s responsibilities toward booked passengers differ from those in which flights are canceled due to issues related to weather or mechanical difficulty.”

 Is she right?